A Roadside Stand by Robert Frost – Complete Poem Explanation | Summary & Analysis

 👉 It is located beside a busy roadside where vehicles pass quickly without stopping.

-👉 The roadside stand seems to silently and sadly beg for attention from passing travellers.
+👉 The roadside stand seems to silently and sadly beg for attention from passing travelers.

 👉 It would be wrong to say that the villagers are asking for charity or free food.